BIO

 2019-Brazil - Oscar Niemeyer Museum- Curitiba International Biennial of Contemporary Art curated by Gabriela Urtiaga - Installation How Else can I serve you?

-2019- California - California Museum of Art Thousand Oaks - EMPATHY - curated by Lynn Farrand - installation / The House
+2019- USA - Thousand Oaks - California Museum of Art Thousand Oaks - EMPATHY - curated by Lynn Farrand - installation / The House

 2019- Spain - Ateneo Madrid / Photo Spain / Social Subjetiva curated by Andres Issac Santana.
 Installation / How Else Can I serve you ?